qkquannguyen/FlaskExamples/README.md

 back-end developing.

-This project is great for resumes and I highly encourage you to follow through this repository and learn the basics of Docker, Flask, MySQL, and how to write neat and efficient code.
+This project is great for resumes and I highly encourage you to follow through this repository and learn the basics of Docker, Flask, MySQL.

 Best Regards!